History of Maryland: Beginning of the war

 He landed his troops of Massachusetts, New York and Rhode Island militia over the protests of Governor Thomas Holliday Hicks (1798–1865).
 He put some on the old Navy training ship frigate, USS Constitution ("Old Ironsides") and moved it off shore beyond reach of easy attack.
 Recruiting some railroad workers and boilermakers among his soldiers, Butler had them rescue a small yard locomotive in the trainyards and use it to take cars full of soldiers up the Annapolis Line of the B&O Railroad to Relay Junction near Ellicott City, where it joined the Main Line going west to Harpers Ferry, West Virginia or south to Washington.
-The Northern regiments used this route to reach the train station (now Union Station near the U.S. Capitol).
+The Northern regiments used this route to reach the train station, now Washington Union Station near the U.S. Capitol).
 They camped that evening in the Rotunda, which was not yet completed.
-An additional unit was sent up Pennsylvania Avenue to reinforce the White House, where the President greeted them with relief.
+An additional unit was sent up Pennsylvania Avenue to reinforce the White House, where the president greeted them with relief.

 Marylanders sympathetic to the South easily crossed the Potomac River to join and fight for the Confederacy.
 Exiles organized a "Maryland Line" in the Army of Northern Virginia which consisted of one infantry regiment, one infantry battalion, two cavalry battalions and four battalions of artillery.
 According to the best extant records, up to 25,000 Marylanders went south to fight for the Confederacy.
 About 60,000 Marylanders served in all branches of the Union military.
 Many of the Union troops were said to enlist on the promise of home garrison duty.

 Maryland's naval contribution, the relatively new sloop-of-war USS Constellation was flagship of the US Africa Squadron from 1859 to 1861 and continued in this role during the war.
 In this period, she disrupted the African slave trade by interdicting three slave ships and releasing the imprisoned slaves.
 The last of the ships was captured at the outbreak of the Civil War: Constellation overpowered the slaver brig Triton in African coastal waters.
 Constellation spent much of the war as a deterrent to Confederate cruisers and commerce raiders in the Mediterranean Sea.